cdanis/emojifs/README.md

 # emojifs

 ## Introduction
-`emojifs` is a FUSE filesystem that allows you to manipulate custom emojis on your various Slacks and Discords*.
+`emojifs` is a FUSE filesystem that allows you to manipulate custom emojis on your various Slacks and Discords.

-*: Discord is coming soon; sorry.

 ## Example usage applications